Climate Action Plan

 Importance of Climate Action

-The Climate Action Plan will help us:
+We adopted our Climate Action Plan in January 2025.
+Over time, it will help us:

 • Reduce emissions.
 We can cut carbon emissions to prevent more global warming.

 • Strengthen our buildings.
 We can make our buildings more resilient.
 They will be better able to adapt to a changing climate.
+We want them to continue to be places to gather during extreme weather.

 Leading by Example